andreasdr/minitscript/README-BuildingHowTo.md

 ## 2.3.
 MSYS2/MINGW64

-On MSYS2/MINGW64 you need to copy shared objects files to MiniScript folder, just that MiniScript libraries and renderer plugins are found.
+On MSYS2/MINGW64 you need to copy shared objects files to MiniScript folder, just that MiniScript libraries are found.

 ```bash
 $ pwd